-American Sign Language (ASL) interpretation services will be arranged for qualifying deaf and hard-of-hearing students for scheduled classes and student activities.
+- ASL interpretation services will be arranged for qualifying deaf and hard-of-hearing students for scheduled classes and student activities.

 Assistive Technology/Adaptive Equipment

 - Other equipment, such as computer software, a Kurzweil scanner or overhead magnifier will be available in assigned classrooms or the Accessibility Services Office.

-Equipment or software training will be provided.
+- Equipment or software training will be provided.
 Plan to spend additional time on campus for this training.

-Upon approval by the coordinator, you will need to ask your instructor(s) for assistance with identifying a volunteer to take class notes.
+- You will need to ask your instructor(s) for assistance with identifying a volunteer to take class notes.
 If a volunteer note taker cannot be identified, contact the accessibility services coordinator.

-Classroom notes will generally be taken using a tape recorder or a volunteer classmate.
+- Classroom notes will generally be taken using a tape recorder or a volunteer classmate.
 Carbonless duplication paper and a photocopier are available through the Accessibility Services Office.
 Students normally provide and operate the tape recorder and supply tapes and batteries, although a limited number may be checked out on a first-come, first-served basis.